EU and Côte d’Ivoire Fisheries Partnership Agreement

 What is changing?

-The European Commission has negotiated a new Implementing Protocol (2025–2029) to the Fisheries Partnership Agreement (FPA) between the EU and Côte d’Ivoire.
+The European Commission and Côte d'Ivoire have agreed a new Implementing Protocol (2025–2029) to the FPA between the EU and Côte d’Ivoire.
 The new Protocol will provide fishing opportunities for EU fleets, and the EU will provide Côte d’Ivoire a yearly financial contribution of €740,000.
-This consists of annual fishing access to Côte d’Ivoire’s waters at €305,000 (based on a reference tonnage of 6,100 tonnes), plus support for development of Côte d’Ivoire’s sectoral fisheries policy at €435,000 per year (see Proposal for a Council Decision).
+This consists of annual fishing access to Côte d’Ivoire’s waters at €305,000 (based on a estimated catch of 6,100 tonnes), plus support for development of Côte d’Ivoire’s sectoral fisheries policy at €435,000 per year (for details see Proposal for a Council Decision).

 The new Protocol will allow fishing opportunities for: